I'm a mother of one, a wife, a business analyst, yoga instructor, freelance writer, and lover of all things magical. I am in West Virginia!

-What appears to be a simple grass hill in the appropriately named town of Moundsville, is not a simple grass hill at all.
+What appears to be a simple grass hill in the appropriately named town of Moundsville is not a simple grass hill at all.
 It is actually a prehistoric burial pile, known as "Grave Creek Mound".
-It is the largest burial ground in the United States, and was slowly built over 100 years around 250 to 150 B.C. by a group of people who lived in West Virginia during this time period, only known as the 'Mound Builder's'.
+It is the largest burial ground in the United States, and was slowly built over 100 years around 250 to 150 B.C. by a group of people who lived in West Virginia during this time period, only known as the "Mound Builders".

 We know very little about these people, other than they were the first of a handful of Native American cultures who built these mounds—like Remington Steel, we don't even know their real name.
-These ancient builders had to have moved over 60,000 tons of earth to create this 69 foot tall hill, definitely no small task for stone age architects.
+These ancient builders had to have moved over 60,000 tons of earth to create this 69-foot-tall hill, definitely no small task for stone age architects.

-The mound was discovered by an English immigrant in the 1700's who built a house just in front of the mound.
+The mound was discovered by an English immigrant in the 1700s who built a house just in front of the mound.
 60 years later, two amateur paleontologists began digging into the mound.
 In no time at all, they discovered two burial chambers.
-Inside, they found skeletons, seashells, a decent amount of jewelry, and they also noticed the dirt was blue in color.
+Inside, they found skeletons, seashells, and a decent amount of jewelry, and they also noticed the dirt was blue in color.

-They did what most American's would do and opened a museum in the tunnels and charged admission.
+They did what most Americans would do and opened a museum in the tunnels and charged admission.

 3. Lake Shawnee Amusement Park: Rock, W.V.

 This place was doomed the minute it was decided to be built.
-This now abandoned amusement park in Rock, West Virginia was literally built on an American Indian burial ground.
+This now-abandoned amusement park in Rock, West Virginia was literally built on an American Indian burial ground.
 I know, not the greatest of ideas.

-The rusty, skeletal remains of the tiny Lake Shawnee Amusement Park creates an eerie, yet appropriate atmosphere given its history of violence and death on the grounds...not to mention the fact that it's literally built on dead bodies.
+The rusty, skeletal remains of the tiny Lake Shawnee Amusement Park create an eerie, yet appropriate atmosphere given its history of violence and death on the grounds...not to mention the fact that it's literally built on dead bodies.
 Did I mention that already?

 It was built on the site of the Clay family massacre, in which local Native Americans kidnapped and killed members of a settling family.
 The amusement park was opened in 1962 to help cater to the coal families of local coal workers.
-After the death of two children on the park grounds, the fun, family fair shut down in 1966, leaving behind only rickety wood and steel rides, and a huge rusty ferris wheel.
+After the death of two children on the park grounds, the fun, family fair shut down in 1966, leaving behind only rickety wood and steel rides, and a huge rusty Ferris wheel.
 The land remains abandoned, overgrown, and unkempt.

 Stories still continue to accumulate about hauntings, unsettling incidents while visiting, and vengeful ghosts.
 You can still go on "haunted tours" during Halloween time, there is a fee for the haunted tours.